 A logical way - though not the only option - to implement a district energy network is in relation with a combined heat and power (CHP) plant.
-A mix of district energy and CHP can lead to fuel efficiency of more than 90 percent, compared to the 45 to 50 percent fuel efficiency typically seen in new poweronly plants.
+A mix of district energy and CHP can lead to fuel efficiency of more than 90 percent, compared to the 45 to 50 percent fuel efficiency typically seen in new power-only plants.

-What is a district energy network?
+Defining the district energy network

-The term district energy network describes a system where a single or more thermal-generating energy source serves multiple buildings in an area, through a piping distribution system.
+The term "district energy network" describes a system where a single or more thermalgenerating energy source serves multiple buildings in an area through a piping distribution system.
 District energy systems can be split into a district heating system and a district cooling system.
 A system where water is heated in one or more large units and then delivered to consumers via pipe network is district heating.
 Consumers' systems extract the heat from the water before it is sent back to the heating units.
 A district cooling system works the same way, except the water is cooled in one or more large chillers and then sent to the consumers via pipe network.
 Consumers' systems then use the cooled water to extract heat from their buildings.
-Water is an efficient medium to transport heating and cooling over long distances, because of the high heat capacity of water.
+Water is an efficient medium to transport heating and cooling over long distances because of the high heat capacity of water.

-District energy networks provide significant flexibility because they can utilize the excess heat already being generated from many sources, such as power plants, wind farms, steel mills, geothermal, solar thermal or landfill operations.
+District energy networks provide significant flexibility because they can utilize the excess heat already being generated from many sources, such as power plants, wind farms, steel mills, geothermal, solar thermal, or landfill operations.
 This wasted energy, often in the form of steam or radiant heat, currently produced at various types of facilities can be fed directly into a heat distribution system to heat many buildings and homes in the area, or it can be used in absorption heat pumps to cool the water in district cooling systems.

-Basically any thermal-generating entity can be a source for a district energy network, possibly saving the need to have dedicated heating and cooling equipment in the buildings that are connected via the network.
+Basically any thermal-generating entity can be a source for a district energy network.

 While district energy networks pair especially well with CHP plants and this is a common model for implementation, a CHP plant is not a requirement to establish a district energy network.
-There are other structures and options that make district energy feasible, for example geothermal heat or surplus heat from industry and waste incinerations.
+There are other structures and options that make district energy feasible - for example, geothermal heat or surplus heat from industry and waste incinerations.